carbon-language/carbon-lang/clang/docs/SanitizerSpecialCaseList.rst

 Format
 ======

-Each line contains an entity type, followed by a colon and a regular expression, specifying the names of the entities, optionally followed by an equals sign and a tool-specific category.
+Blacklists consist of entries, optionally grouped into sections.
 Empty lines and lines starting with "#" are ignored.

+Section names are regular expressions written in square brackets that denote which sanitizer the following entries apply to.
+For example, ``[address]`` specifies AddressSanitizer while ``[cfi-vcall|cfi-icall]`` specifies Control Flow Integrity virtual and indirect call checking.
+Entries without a section will be placed under the ``[*]`` section applying to all enabled sanitizers.

-The meanining of ``*`` in regular expression for entity names is different - it is treated as in shell wildcarding.
-Two generic entity types are ``src`` and ``fun``, which allow user to add, respectively, source files and functions to special case list.
-Some sanitizer tools may introduce custom entity types - refer to tool-specific docs.
+Entries contain an entity type, followed by a colon and a regular expression, specifying the names of the entities, optionally followed by an equals sign and a tool-specific category, e.g. ``fun:*ExampleFunc=example_category``.
+The meaning of ``*`` in regular expression for entity names is different - it is treated as in shell wildcarding.
+Two generic entity types are ``src`` and ``fun``, which allow users to specify source files and functions, respectively.
+Some sanitizer tools may introduce custom entity types and categories - refer to tool-specific docs.

 .. code-block:: bash